takemeoutskibidi/ByteCrypt/README.md

-# ByteCrypt
+# Phantom V2
-ByteCrypt (Phantom/Crybat/Jlaive Rewrite) is an antivirus evasion tool that can convert executables to undetectable batch files, .NET/Native assemblies are not guaranteed to work.
+Phantom V2 (Phantom/Crybat/Jlaive Rewrite) is an antivirus evasion tool that can convert executables to undetectable batch files, .NET/Native assemblies are not guaranteed to work.

 # Features
 - .NET/Native (x64/x86) Support